 After the deaths of her daughter and her husband, Elizabeth struggled with depression for over 20 years but finally found relief.

 Helping Clinic Staff Talk with Patients about the PHQ-9

 This tool is designed to help clinic support staff answer common questions they may hear from patients.

 A behavioral health care manager demonstrates how to talk with a patient about antidepressant medication.

 Many organizations offer excellent patient education materials about depression.
-Two that are particularly noteworthy are the Geriatric Mental Health Foundation and the Harvard Medical School's Consumer Information page.
+Two that are particularly noteworthy are the Geriatric Mental Health Foundation and the National Institute of Mental Health's Depression Basics page.